Table of Contents

 |M0||No distant metastases|

 Non-small cell lung cancer is classified based on the TNM-classification in IV staging groups, which decide the therapy.

 In small cell lung carcinoma, there is a distinction in two stages.
 In 30 % it is the limited stage, in which the tumor is confined to one hemithorax and the lymph node metastases are located in the radiation field.
 70 %, however, have an extensive stage, where the tumor extension exceeds the limited stage.

 Complications of Lung Cancer

-Smoking leads to neoplasm of the lungs which are diagnosed in advanced stage and difficult to treat.
+Smoking leads to neoplasm of the lungs which is diagnosed in advanced stage and is difficult to treat.
 Following major complications can occur in various types of lung cancers due to its advanced stage: